ConservationMetrics/gc-explorer/docs/auth.md

 3. **"Failed to fetch user roles"**: Check Management API authorization and scopes
 4. **"Access denied"**: Verify user has appropriate role assigned

+### RBAC not working in a GC-Explorer instance despite correct Auth0 configuration

+We have seen cases that when setting up RBAC in a GC-Explorer instance, that it is not yet working despite correct Auth0 configuration.
+The workaround is to restart the GC-Explorer instance _after_ the RBAC configuration has been made.